pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 ACID = Atomicity, Consistency, Isolation, Durability

 While performing concurrent operations, a database must ensure data integrity.
-Locks ensure this data integrity and consistency.
+Locking mechanism ensure this data integrity and consistency.
 Locks can be a database, table, page or row level.
 Here is a beginner's guide to database locking in PostgreSQL.

 In this article, we will see how Rails provides optimistic locking for ActiveRecord models.
 But before we proceed, let us first understand the basics about optimistic and pessimistic locking.